NetFlow and Packet Capture, Why You Need Both

 Whenever the issue of network forensic analysis is raised amongst network engineers, the NetFlow vs. Packet Capture debate will be sure to come up as well.
 As technology grows, there is an exponential increase in the complexity of networks, as well as an increase in the number of applications and end-users that may be on a network link at a given time.
 For some network engineers or operators at any NOC, this raises the question; “In the case of any error or lag in a given network, do we use packet capture or NetFlow for our analysis?”
 It shouldn’t have to be an either/or you need both to make sure you can get the visibility needed to keep the network performing.

 Both provide visibility into the ongoing activities in a network; aiding in the improvement of network performance and applications and the analysis of network activities.
 The difference between NetFlow and Packet Capture lies in the specificity of details provided and the mode of operation.
-To gain more clarity into the differences between NetFlow and packet capture, we will have to discuss the key factors that highlight their existence.
+To gain more clarity, we will discuss the key factors that highlight their existence.

 Origins and Traditional Purposes